arunkusuma74/KDD_project/README.md

 ### 7. Distribution of Estimated Diameter (Max) by Hazardous Status
 Interpretation: This graph displays the estimated maximum diameters distribution of celestial objects classified as either dangerous or non-hazardous.
 The information skews towards smaller objects, with the tiniest category, mostly made up of non-dangerous items, having the highest frequency at nearly two million.
 Although the x-axis goes up to 80 km, objects over 20 km are very rare and can only be detected at extremely low frequencies.
 In general, non-dangerous items are much more common, while dangerous items are slightly more common in larger size categories compared to the previous "min diameter" data.

+Further details will be appended to Deliverable 2 and Deliverable 3.